sheehan-j/shopsafe/README.md

 # Shopsafe

 **Shopsafe** is a cross-platform mobile application that serves as a helpful tool for anyone shopping in a grocery store.
-Shopsafe offers the ability to create a user profile of ingredients that you'd like to avoid due to allergies, diets, or any other reason.
-Based on this, scan any product in a while at the grocery store and Shopsafe will report whether you should avoid it.
+Shopsafe offers the ability to create a profile of ingredients that you'd like to avoid due to allergies, diets, or any other reason.
+Based on this, Shopsafe will report whether any product scanned at the grocery store should be avoided.
 Scanning a product will load a detailed list of ingredients, highlighting those that you want to avoid.
 Products can be saved at any time for future reference.

 # Features